Taxes & Finance

 Key Points

-- 2FBAR (FinCEN Form 114) required when aggregate foreign account balances exceed $10,000 at any point in the year; filed electronically via the BSA E-Filing System, due April 15 with automatic extension to October 15.
+- 4FBAR: File FinCEN Form 114 if the aggregate value of all foreign financial accounts exceeds $10,000 at any time during the calendar year.
+It is filed electronically through the BSA E-Filing System with FinCEN (not the IRS), due April 15 with an automatic extension to October 15.

 Featured Guides